 The five lads in The Strokes – singer/songwriter Julian Casablancas, guitarists Nick Valensi and Albert Hammond, Jr., bassist Nikolai Fraiture and drummer Fabrizio Moretti – were on everybody’s lips.
 They sold heaps of records, garnered terrific reviews, took home award after award – and they kept releasing quality music with a desire to test new grounds along the way.

 In recent years, members of The Strokes have kept busy with various side projects.
 Julian Casablancas has released a couple of albums with his band The Voidz, while Albert Hammond, Jr. has released four solo album (and he played Roskilde Festival 2018).
 Meanwhile, the early days of the band were chronicled in the book Meet Me in the Bathroom.

 2020 was the year when The Strokes finally released their much anticipated sixth album.
 For these crazy times it has much fittingly been called The New Abnormal (even though it was before the corona virus told hold).
 It’s a record that has been welcomed with open arms and which shows a band that is not afraid of experimenting.

-It has been 10 years since The Strokes were last at Roskilde Festival.
+The Strokes are not frequent guests in Denmark.
+In fact, the last time they were here they played at Roskilde Festival back in 2011.
 It’s time to welcome them back for a show full of those songs that have earned them recognition as one of the major 21st-century bands.